FlagOpen/FlagScale/README.md

 ## Introduction

 [FlagScale](https://github.com/FlagOpen/FlagScale.git) is a Large Language Model (LLM) toolkit based on the [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) project, which supports the LLMs from Beijing Academy of Artificial Intelligence (BAAI).
 Our primary goal is to utilize the computation resources efficiently for LLMs without sacrificing the numerical stability and model effectiveness.
-In the future, we will support different LLMs on various hardware architectures.
+For now, FlagScale is still in its early stage and we will work with the community together to support different LLMs on various hardware architectures.

 The reason why we start from Megatron-LM is that it can achieve a very high-level resource utilization by combining the most comprehensive distributed training and accelerating techniques, especially for training LLMs beyond ten-billions of parameters.